Desyncfy/dock/spec.md

 ```
 OPTIONAL ARGS:
--i OR --image <docker image>
+--image <docker image>
--m OR --manager <package manager>
+--manager <package manager>
 ```

 DOES: searchs for package to verify it exists, creates new container with image, runs package manager<br>
-MISC: adds package to json file to remember what to update/with what manager
+MISC: adds package to packages.txt to remember what to update/with what manager

 >dock search [pkg]

 ```
 OPTIONAL ARGS:
--i OR --image <docker image>
--m OR --manager <package manager>
+--manager <package manager>
---full, --name-only (passed to package manager)
 ```

 DOES: if no search container exists, creates a new one with image, runs \<manager> search \<args><br>